josh-tf/cbv-docs/README.md

 Thats it!

 ## Database Configuration
-The MongoDB server is not provided as part of this package, you will need to run a server instance and create the `cbv-docs` database.
+The MongoDB server is not provided as part of the development install, you will need to run a server instance and create the database.

 If you are running on a non standard port you can edit this in `backend\server.js` at the top of the file.
-If its there it will use the `MONGODB_URI` envvar provided by Heroku (remember to add a MongoDB add-on) otherwise you can define your local server here:
+If you are deploying to Heroku then the server will use the `MONGODB_URI` envvar (just remember to add a MongoDB add-on) otherwise you can define your local server here:
 ```javascript
 const DBString = process.env.MONGODB_URI || 'mongodb://localhost:27017/Docs';
 ```